awsdocs/amazon-rekognition-developer-guide/doc_source/API_ContentModerationDetection.md

 # ContentModerationDetection<a name="API_ContentModerationDetection"></a>

-Information about a moderation label detection in a stored video\.
+Information about an unsafe content label detection in a stored video\.

 ## Contents<a name="API_ContentModerationDetection_Contents"></a>

  **ModerationLabel**   <a name="rekognition-Type-ContentModerationDetection-ModerationLabel"></a>
-The moderation label detected by in the stored video\.
+The unsafe content label detected by in the stored video\.
 Type: [ModerationLabel](API_ModerationLabel.md) object
 Required: No

  **Timestamp**   <a name="rekognition-Type-ContentModerationDetection-Timestamp"></a>
-Time, in milliseconds from the beginning of the video, that the moderation label was detected\.
+Time, in milliseconds from the beginning of the video, that the unsafe content label was detected\.
 Type: Long
 Required: No